constellation-daq/Constellation/docs/operator_guide/howtos/setup_systemd.md

 ExecStart=/home/USERNAME/path/to/venv/bin/SatelliteSomething -g $CONSTELLATION_GROUP -n %i
 ```

-To use systemd's template syntax, it has to be saved as `SatelliteSomething@.service` - the important part being the `@` at the end of the name.
+To use the `systemd` template syntax, it has to be saved as `SatelliteSomething@.service` - the important part being the `@` at the end of the name.

 - `Description` should be adapted for the specific satellite.
 - `User` is required to run the service as a non-root user. `USERNAME` needs to